mikeleisz/gud_gbs_plugins/README.md

 # Gud GBS Plugins
 ### A collection of plugins for GB Studio 4

-These plugins were made and tested with GB Studio 4 Beta-2.\
+- Made with GB Studio 4 Beta-2
+- Not compatible with earlier versions of GB Studio.
+These plugins implement `ScriptValue` fields, introduced in GBS4

 \
-GB Studio 4 is still in active development.
+GB Studio 4 is still in development.\
 These plugins are subject to change to ensure they work with the official release of GBS4, whenever that happens.\
 \
-These plugins are not compatible with earlier versions of GB Studio.
-This is due to the introduction of `ScriptValue` fields in GBS4, which these plugins make use of.\
-\
-Many thanks to [Bryan Rollins](https://bryanrollins.itch.io), [Hauntology](https://hauntology.itch.io), and [ZoneBooth](https://zone-booth.itch.io), for sharing their knowledge and code.
+Many thanks to the [GB Studio Discord Community](https://discord.gg/bxerKnc) for sharing their knowledge and code.
 #

 ## Actor Plugins